 - 7 1892 (Thurs.)
 T. E. Ellis MP due to speak at Guildhall with Mr Bowen Rowlands MP but failed to visit because of snow.
 Stuck in Llandysul.
 Snow not always a bad thing say his opponents!

 - 6 1897 (Mer.)
 A wedding gift was presented to Revd and Mrs Moelwyn Hughes, Tabernacle by church members following their recent wedding.
 The Chairman E. Ceredig Evans introduced 11 speakers.
 When Miss Susanna Jones sang “Ble’r aeth yr Amen?”
-[Where did the Amen go”?] several audience members were inclined to agree!
+[Where did the Amen go”?] several audience members were asking the same question!

 - 6 1895 (Sun.)
 Severe frost.
 The Teifi is frozen solid.
 Time to put on the skates and head down to the bridge!